jofas/blog/content/002-first-time-running/index.md

 Turns out I don't need to run 200 miles in two days straight like Courtney Dauwalter to enter my pain cave.
 Just eight kilometers in about an hour, never far from home are sufficient.
-Which brings us the second question that probably popped into your head: he didn't go running for eight years and managed to pull off just eight kilometers, he must be in terrible shape then?
-No, I'm not.
+I can't lie, one of the most uncomfortable ailments afterwards was my hurting ego.
 Before it all, I thought I was in peak physical condition.
-I've been doing sports pretty much my whole life, with only two notable absences, neither one recent.
+I've been doing sports pretty much my whole life, with only two notable absences, neither recent.
-One year when I was 14 and three years from 2017 to 2020.
+One year when I was fourteen and three years from 2017 to 2020.
 The former was due to a knee injury and the latter was caused by pure and utter laziness.
 Before 2017 I was playing basketball in a club and all other athletic